Work with us

 Current Vacancies

-Based in Bodmin - with some local and regional travel
+Based in Devon – hybrid working from host sites with local and regional travel.

-Closing Date for applications: 9am Friday 16thMarch 2026
+Closing date for completed applications: 9am –Tuesday 7th April 2026

 The Bridge Project values diversity and welcomes applicants from all sections of the community, especially from groups with a protected characteristic such as black and minoritised women, who are currently under-represented at the Bridge Project